 Since the Amazon Fire TV and Fire TV Stick do not offer Google Play Store support, you’ll have to sideload Kodi to the device in order to get it installed.
 One of the more popular methods of sideloading Kodi would be to use an app called adbLink.
 It was developed for the specific purpose of sideloading apps to the Amazon Fire TV.
-This method can be used for sideloading Kodi or the SPMC fork, depending on your personal preference.
+This method can be used for sideloading Kodi or any other APK for that matter.

 Download Kodi for the Amazon Fire TV